rileytestut/Delta/README.md

 ```

 ## Licensing
 Due to the licensing of emulator cores used by Delta, I have no choice but to distribute Delta under the **AGPLv3 license**.
-That being said, I explicitly give permission for anyone to use, modify, and distribute all *my* original code for this project in any form, with or without attribution, without fear of legal consequences (dependencies remain under their original licenses, however).
+That being said, I explicitly give permission for anyone to use, modify, and distribute all *my* original code for this project in any form, with or without attribution, without fear of legal consequences — unless you plan to submit your app to Apple’s App Store, in which case written permission from me is explicitly required.
+Dependencies remain under their original licenses.

 ## Contact Me